Finneas O'Connell: Acting

-In 2011, Finneas played a student in the comedy film Bad Teacher.
-In 2013, he co-starred in Life Inside Out, written by and starring his mother Maggie Baird and directed by Jill D'Agnenica.
+In 2011, O'Connell played a student in the comedy film Bad Teacher.
+In 2013, he co-starred in Life Inside Out, written by and starring his mother, Maggie, and directed by Jill D'Agnenica.
 He had recurring guest roles on Modern Family and Aquarius, and played Alistair in the final season of the musical comedy-drama television series Glee in 2015.
+In April 2026, O'Connell made an appearance as a fictionalized version of himself on an episode of Beef.

 Personal life

-Finneas lives in the Los Feliz neighborhood in Los Angeles.
+O'Connell lives in the Los Feliz neighborhood in Los Angeles.
+He was raised vegetarian before becoming vegan.
 O'Connell has been in a relationship with YouTuber and actress Claudia Sulewski since September 2018.
 His single "Claudia" was written after the night they met.
-On September 24th 2025, the couple announced their engagement on social media.
+On September 24, 2025, the couple announced their engagement on social media.
+They married on August 29, 2026.

-He was raised vegetarian before becoming vegan.
+Since the start of the Gaza war, O'Connell has been a vocal advocate for Palestinian human rights on and off social media.
+At the 96th Academy Awards in March 2024, he and Eilish wore Artists4Ceasefire pins on the red carpet; the campaign calls for permanent ceasefire in the Gaza war and the delivery of humanitarian aid to civilians.
+In September 2025, O'Connell appeared alongside Eilish in Together for Palestine video campaign, which urged an end to "the widespread violence and killing taking place in Gaza" and called on global leaders to intervene, with proceeds directed to Palestinian-led organizations providing relief on the ground.
+On September 15, 2026, amidst the Macklemore–Ed Sheeran tour controversy, he withdrew as an opening act for Ed Sheeran's Loop Tour after Macklemore was removed as an opening act for declaring "free Palestine".
+O'Connell said, "Artists must not be silenced when they speak up for the oppressed.
+I have decided to withdraw from my upcoming tour dates with Ed Sheeran.
+I stand with Palestine and its people."

 O'Connell endorsed the Kamala Harris 2024 presidential campaign.
-On June 8, 2025 he was struck by tear gas while protesting against mass deportations by ICE.
+On June 8, 2025, he was struck by tear gas while protesting against mass deportations by ICE.